emibcn/covid/README.md

 [This applications](https://emibcn.github.io/covid) displays public information about Covid19 Pandemy on Catalonia, extracted from the official web [https://dadescovid.cat](https://dadescovid.cat).

-The aim of this application is to display the data in different ways than the original, improving performance and adding more value to it.
+The aim of this application is to display the data in different ways than the original, improving performance and adding more value to it, trying to help the users to better understand the situation and evolution of the Covid19 pandemy in the region of Catalunya.

 - [Contributing](#contributing)
 - [Thanks to](#thanks-to)